flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 ----

-* Show Advanced Preferences? |br|\ Check this to show the additional preferences
+* Show Advanced Preferences?

+    Check this to show the additional preferences

 ------------------
 Device Preferences
 ------------------

-  * Throttle Name |br|\ Use this to enter a unique name for you device/phone.
+  * Throttle Name

+      Use this to enter a unique name for your device/phone.
 The name will appear in the wiThrottle window in JMRI.

   * Screen orientation
   * Theme/Style

+      You can switch between different themes by changing this preference.

+      * The original theme
+      * The high contrast theme. |br|\ Similar to the original theme, without the textured background with deeper blacks and brighter whites.
+      * The high contrast outline theme. |br|\ For people who like white text on a black background.
+      * The Dark theme.
+      * The Colourful theme.

   * Localisation
   * Left/Right Swipe Preferences